Pregnancy and Postnatal Yoga Teacher Training –

-I am delighted to announce that I will be travelling to Doha, Qatar in 2019 to host an empowering 85 hours (7-days) comprehensive pregnancy and postnatal yoga teacher training.
+I am delighted to announce that I will be returning to Doha, Qatar in 2020 to host an empowering 85 hours (7-days) comprehensive pregnancy and postnatal yoga teacher training.

-Fully certified and accredited by The Yoga Alliance (US) and Yoga Alliance Professionals (UK), this Pregnancy Yoga Teacher Training course will deliver the understanding, knowledge and practical expertise needed to deliver Pregnancy, Post-natal, and Mother and Baby Yoga.
+Fully certified and accredited by The Yoga Alliance (USA) and Yoga Alliance Professionals (UK), this Pregnancy Yoga Teacher Training course will deliver the understanding, knowledge and practical expertise needed to deliver Pregnancy, Postnatal, and Mother & Baby Yoga.
 It will also inform your practice of safe, effective and inspiring group and one-to-one session delivery to clients who are at a very special stage in their lives.

-The course also offers opportunities to widen your professional knowledge of other relative aspects, such as Pilates inspired techniques which are beneficial to the mother during her post-natal recovery.
-The final module of the course is the Mother and Baby Yoga module, to develop your understanding and practice when supporting mothers to build amazing bonds with their babies through yoga techniques.
+The course also offers opportunities to widen your professional knowledge of other relative aspects, such as Pilates inspired techniques which are beneficial to the mother during her postnatal recovery.
+The final module of the course is the Mother & Baby Yoga module, to develop your understanding and practice when supporting mothers to build amazing bonds with their babies through yoga techniques.

 Finally, because the end of your learning is the start of your teaching, the last talk of the course is all about how to set yourself up in business as a teacher, including finding and hiring venues, organising classes and personal sessions, and building your business with help from social media.

 - Yoga related movements for all the trimesters to stretch and strengthen the physical body and help alleviate common conditions of pregnancy.